 Note the words “debt crises.”
 Steven Gjerstad and Vernon J. Smith connected the crises following both 1929 and 2006 to excess lending and borrowing for housing.

-Before Dalio, countless others, notably Hyman Minsky and Joseph Schumpeter, pointed out that careless and excess lending is a root cause of big financial problems.
+Before Dalio, countless others, notably Hyman Minsky and Joseph Schumpeter, pointed out that careless and excess lending is a root cause of major financial problems.

 Banks are not there to “force their money upon people,”4 nor “do they congratulate themselves if they are loaned up.”5 A banking committee is not “an automaton” but understanding and attentive to purpose and situation, “ judging chances of success of each purpose and, as means to this end, the kind of man the borrower is, watching him as he proceeds …”6 “It should be observed how important it is for the system of which we are trying to construct a model, that the banker should know, and be able to judge, what his credit is for and that he should be an independent agent.
 To realize this is to understand what banking means.”7 “the banker’s function is essentially a critical, checking, admonitory one.
 Alike in this respect to economists, bankers are worth their salt only if they make themselves thoroughly unpopular with governments, politicians and the public.
 This does not matter in times of intact capitalism.
 In the times of decadent capitalism, this piece of machinery is likely to be put out of gear by legislation.”8 McShane, Philip (quoting Joseph Schumpeter’s Business Cycles I and II) Implementing Lonergan’s Economics, in The Lonergan Review, Culture Science and Economics, Vol. III, No 1, Spring 2011, Seton Hall University, pp. 196-204